// SERVICES / ML CONSULTING

 Human-AI feedback loops are designed to continuously improve performance using your data.
 Models get more accurate as they process more of your domain-specific traffic, rather than plateauing on generic training sets.

-Frequently Asked Questions about ML Consulting Services
+Frequently Asked Questions about ML Consulting

 Start with a production track record.
 Ask for evidence of live deployed systems, not just case study summaries.
 Then assess MLOps capability, infrastructure agnosticism, and post-deployment accountability.
 The firm that asks about your infrastructure and data in the first conversation is more likely to deliver a production system than the firm that leads with model accuracy benchmarks.